ceph/ceph/doc/cephadm/troubleshooting.rst

   ceph config get "mgr.hostname.smfvfd" container_image

-Create a file ``config-json.json`` which contains the information neccessary to deploy the daemon:
+Create a file ``config-json.json`` which contains the information necessary to deploy the daemon:

 .. code-block:: json